-Allowing freedom in the studio for creative exploration is essential.
+Drawing, The creative act Allowing freedom in the studio for creative exploration is essential.
 When I work on a plain sheet of paper or in my sketchbook, I seek to have an openness in my drawings that allows and embraces a large number of directions and options that can be pursued.
 A chain of evolution takes place in my pictures over an extended period of time and patience is essential.
 Working on and towards a finished piece too early can make the outcome contrived and often can leave me frustrated.
 This explorative phase is more like a problem-creation stage than a problem-solving stage.
 I am looking to generate new ideas… Read More »Drawing, The creative act

-Beginning an artwork My work starts with street photography.
+How do I begin an artwork?
+What equipment, materials and techniques do I use?
+My work starts with street photography.
 I wander the streets as a Flaneur.
 Charles Baudelaire, the nineteenth-century poet described a Flaneur in his essay ‘The Painter of Modern Life’ as a stroller and loafer of the city streets observing modern life.
 Likewise, l wander around the city like a man of leisure as l try to take it all in.
 Following my intuition and hunches, I take pictures of what seems important to me.
 I look to capture that important element in the frame of my viewfinder, the essence of the importance of life.
-The photographs I take allows me to record a rich visual diary.… Read More »How do I begin an artwork?
-What equipment, materials and techniques do I use?
+The photographs… Read More »How do I begin an artwork?